salluzziluca/UBA/Gestión del Desarrollo de Sistemas Informáticos/User Story Backlog as a Map.md

 >[!important] I simply arrange the small things under the big things in a bit of a grid form.
 > when arranging stories in the map, if a person using the system typically does one thing after another, then I’ll put the early thing on the left, and the later thing on the right.

+>[!info] When teaching this, people often tell me “the users can perform these in any order.
+What order should I put them in?”
+I’ll ask them to “explain to me what the system does at a high level – just tell me the activities.”
+They then recite them to me.
+“That’s the order” I say.
+In fact, the order you’d explain the behavior of the system in is the correct order.
+We’re building a map that lets us tell a really big story about the system.
+Build the map in a way that helps you tell the story.